mediafly/extensions-documentation/interactives.md

 *Supported parameters:*<br>

 * mflyInitVersion: indicates which version of mflyInit should be called by the app.
-Note that mflyInitVersion is only available on iOS.
-Android and Windows 8 support only version 3 and 4 of mflyInit.
+Android supports versions 3, 4, and 5 of mflyInitVersion.
+Windows 8 supports only version 3 and 4 of mflyInit.
 If ignored, defaults to "4".
-	* "2": default version reflected in this documentation
+	* "2": default version reflected in this documentation.
+Supported on iOS.
-	* "3": On iOS, sharing status is represented by canShare, canAccessAssetOffline, and canDownloadAsset
+	* "3": On iOS, sharing status is represented by canShare, canAccessAssetOffline, and canDownloadAsset.
+Supported on Android, iOS, and Windows8.
 	* "4": No longer sends down mflyInit. mflyInit is deprecated and causes undo burden when content libraries are large, and we plan to deprecate it in the future.
+Supported on Android, iOS and Windows 8.

 * mflyWideScreenSupport: if true, this makes the app aware that the Interactive can handle widescreen second screens (HDMI, Apple TV).
 This is specifically for the case where the Interactive has been designed to be a presentation-worthy UI for second screens.
 Only available on iOS.